bagder/docs/ftp-vs-http.md

 multiple files to get transferred in parallel using the same control connection.
 That's of course using new TCP connections for each transfer so it'll get different performance metrics.
-Also, this requires that the server supports doing this sort of operation (ie accepting new commands like there is a transfer in progress), which many servers will not.
+Also, this requires that the server supports doing this sort of operation (ie accepting new commands while there is a transfer in progress), which many servers will not.

 ## FTP Command/Response